 You’ll find an example of such extension in the Grasslands demo.
 Its GrasslandsMultiplayerLevelManager extends the MultiplayerLevelManager class, to add support for score and countdown management.

 The base MultiplayerLevelManager class will be responsible for spawning more than 1 character and for camera mode selection.

 You’ll want to set what characters you want to use in the MultiplayerLevelManager.
 There isn’t anything special to do on each character.
 You can set their PlayerIDs to Player1, Player2, etc, but the system can also take care of this.
-You’ll just want to make sure you have an InputManager per player in your scene.
+You’ll just want to make sure you have one InputManager per player in your scene.
 In the Grasslands demo you’ll find them all on the GrasslandsUICamera object.